ApprenticeAI/frapy/docs/topics/logging.rst

     explicit calls to the Python standard logging.
 Keep reading to learn more about the new logging system.

-Scrapy uses :mod:`logging` for event logging.
+Frapy uses :mod:`logging` for event logging.
 We'll provide some simple examples to get you started, but for more advanced use-cases it's strongly suggested to read thoroughly its documentation.

-Logging works out of the box, and can be configured to some extent with the Scrapy settings listed in :ref:`topics-logging-settings`.
+Logging works out of the box, and can be configured to some extent with the Frapy settings listed in :ref:`topics-logging-settings`.

-Scrapy calls :func:`frapy.utils.log.configure_logging` to set some reasonable defaults and handle those settings in :ref:`topics-logging-settings` when running commands, so it's recommended to manually call it if you're running Scrapy from scripts as described in :ref:`run-from-script`.
+Frapy calls :func:`frapy.utils.log.configure_logging` to set some reasonable defaults and handle those settings in :ref:`topics-logging-settings` when running commands, so it's recommended to manually call it if you're running Frapy from scripts as described in :ref:`run-from-script`.

 .. _topics-logging-levels: